nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. **JDK `1.8.0_60`**  or later<br>

     > Having any Java 8 version is not enough. <br>
-    Tâche will not work with earlier versions of Java 8.
+    Tache will not work with earlier versions of Java 8.

 2. **Eclipse** [IDE](#integrated-development-environment-ide)
 3. **e(fx)clipse** plug-in for Eclipse (Follow the instructions from Step 2 onwards given in